 “Hi, I’m Paul (Hi Paul) and I’m selfish.
 It’s been 8 minutes since I had a selfish thought and almost an hour since I acted on a selfish thought.”

 I suspect we can all relate.
-(If you cannot, please either come give me some help, or get some help for yourself!)
+(If you can’t, please either come give me some help, or get some help for yourself!)
 Lori and I had an interesting talk about selfishness this morning, and I told her I want to be far less selfish.
 She blames Bob Goff’s influence, but I think this is something God has been stirring in me for a long time.

 So what selfishness are you going to attack first?